-Dr. Gandhi is the medical director of Pain Management at Cook Children's.
-The Cook Children's Pain Management program uses a team approach in caring for infants, children and adolescents with chronic and acute pain.
+Dr. Gandhi is the medical director of the Cook Children's Pain Management program, which uses a team approach in caring for infants, children and adolescents with chronic and acute pain.

 Cook Children's is one of a few children's hospitals in the United States providing a pediatric pain management program.